 Lecture Recording

-Further help videos can be browsed on the Panopto website.
+Further support can be found on the Panopto website

 A Panopto recording can be made from personal computers, managed laptops, and in any teaching room or staff computer.

-There is an ongoing classroom refurbishment project to refit the lecterns, data projectors, document cameras, as well as fixed cameras and microphones required for recording purposes.
-The following rooms have been refitted, and details of the forthcoming refits can be found on the staff intranet:
+Classrooms have data projectors, document cameras, as well as fixed cameras and microphones required for recording purposes.
+Further details on Lecture Theatre & Classroom AV equipment can be found here.

 Students must be advised if the class is being recorded and that their voice may be recorded if in proximity to the microphone.
 Additionally, portable cameras must be positioned so that student images are not captured.
 Students must also be advised of their rights to have their voice excluded from the recording, and so the following information for students can be copied into an opening PowerPoint slide and adapted as required;